meditationstuff/protocol_1/main.txt.md

 * Kugel, James L. The Great Shift: Encountering God in Biblical Times.
 Houghton Mifflin Harcourt, 2017.
 * Abram, David.
 The spell of the sensuous: Perception and language in a more-than-human world.
 Vintage, 2012.
 * Deutsch, David.
 The beginning of infinity: Explanations that transform the world.
 Penguin UK, 2011. [note: see in index: inexplicit, unconscious re ideas, arguments, explanations, knowledge; compare with gendlin’s implicit]
+* Ratcliffe, Matthew.
+"Existential feelings."
+T. Szanto, & H. Landweer, The Routledge Handbook of the Phenomenology of Emotions.
+London: Routledge (2019).
+* Dreyfus, Hubert L., and L. Hubert.
+Being-in-the-world: A commentary on Heidegger's Being and Time, Division I. Mit Press, 1991.